flueke/mvme/README.md

     make install

 The install step is optional, mvme does run directly from the build directory.

-See doc/mvme-build-notes-ubuntu.txt for details on building under Ubuntu-18.04.

 #### Build commands on a fresh installation of Debian 10 (Buster)